 Marinated overnight in a citrus garlic marinade, then slow cooked to tender perfection, Cuban pork is absolutely delicious.
 It’s wonderful in a bowl with rice and beans, wrapped in a tortilla, or on a bun.
 But the real reason to make Cuban pork?
-Yes, the answer is …. for Cuban paninis.
+Yes, the answer is: Cuban paninis!

 Get your panini maker heating up.
 If you don’t have one, a George Foreman grill works fine or a heavy skillet.

-- Swiss Cheese – As much or as little as you’d like!
+- Swiss Cheese: As much or as little as you’d like, either sliced or shredded.